Data & insights

 Dog influencer rates: 2026 benchmarks

 What does a sponsored Instagram post from a dog influencer actually cost?
-Data from 601+ creators and 9,150+ dog channels — refreshed monthly.
+First-party rate, engagement and collaboration data from Dogfluence — refreshed monthly.

 Dogfluence Editorial